paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

 Pub.
 L. 104–106, div.
 A, title IX, § 905(b), Feb.
 10, 1996, 110 Stat.
 404, provided that: “The amendments made by this section [enacting this section] shall take effect on January 31, 1997.”

 #### Input From Commanders of Combatant Commands
 Pub.
 L. 111–23, title I, § 105(b), May 22, 2009, 123 Stat.
-1718, provided that: “The Joint Requirements Oversight Council in the Department of Defense shall seek and consider input from the commanders of combatant commands, in accordance with [section 181(d) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section181/d&num=0&edition=prelim), United States Code (as amended by subsection (a)).
-Such input may include, but is not limited to, an assessment of the following: “(1) Any current or projected missions or threats in the theater of operations of the commander of a combatant command that would inform the assessment of a new joint military requirement. “(2) The necessity and sufficiency of a proposed joint military requirement in terms of current and projected missions or threats. “(3) The relative priority of a proposed joint military requirement in comparison with other joint military requirements within the theater of operations of the commander of a combatant command. “(4) The ability of partner nations in the theater of operations of the commander of a combatant command to assist in meeting the joint military requirement or the benefit, if any, of a partner nation assisting in development or use of technologies developed to meet the joint military requirement.”
+1718, which provided that the Joint Requirements Oversight Council in the Department of Defense was to seek and consider input from the commanders of combatant commands, in accordance with [section 181(d) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section181/d&num=0&edition=prelim), was repealed by Pub.
+L. 119–60, div.
+A, title XVIII, § 1811(h)(3), Dec.
+18, 2025, 139 Stat.
+1244.

 #### Review of Joint Military Requirements
 Pub.
 L. 111–23, title II, § 201(c), May 22, 2009, 123 Stat.
-1720, provided that: “The Secretary of Defense shall ensure that each new joint military requirement recommended by the Joint Requirements Oversight Council is reviewed to ensure that the Joint Requirements Oversight Council has, in making such recommendation— “(1) taken appropriate action to seek and consider input from the commanders of the combatant commands, in accordance with the requirements of [section 181(d) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section181/d&num=0&edition=prelim), United States Code (as amended by section 105(a) of this Act); “(2) engaged in consideration of trade-offs among cost, schedule, and performance objectives in accordance with the requirements of [section 181(b)(1)(C) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section181/b/1/C&num=0&edition=prelim), United States Code (as added by subsection (b)); and “(3) engaged in consideration of issues of joint portfolio management, including alternative material and non-material solutions, as provided in Department of Defense instructions for the development of joint military requirements.”
+1720, which provided that the Secretary of Defense was to ensure that each new joint military requirement recommended by the Joint Requirements Oversight Council was reviewed, was repealed by Pub.
+L. 119–60, div.
+A, title XVIII, § 1811(h)(4), Dec.
+18, 2025, 139 Stat.
+1244.

 #### Study Guidance for Analyses of Alternatives
 Pub.
 L. 111–23, title II, § 201(d), May 22, 2009, 123 Stat.
+1720, which related to study guidance for analyses of alternatives for each joint military requirement for which the Chairman of the Joint Requirements Oversight Council was the validation authority, was repealed by Pub.
+L. 119–60, div.
+A, title XVIII, § 1811(h)(4), Dec.
+18, 2025, 139 Stat.
+1244.

+Pub.
+L. 111–23, title II, § 201(d), May 22, 2009, 123 Stat.
 1720, provided that: “The Director of Cost Assessment and Program Evaluation shall take the lead in the development of study guidance for an analysis of alternatives for each joint military requirement for which the Chairman of the Joint Requirements Oversight Council is the validation authority.
 In developing the guidance, the Director shall solicit the advice of appropriate officials within the Department of Defense and ensure that the guidance requires, at a minimum— “(1) full consideration of possible trade-offs among cost, schedule, and performance objectives for each alternative considered; and “(2) an assessment of whether or not the joint military requirement can be met in a manner that is consistent with the cost and schedule objectives recommended by the Joint Requirements Oversight Council.”

 #### Deadlines for Inclusion of Core Mission References in Documents
 Pub.
 L. 110–181, div.
 A, title IX, § 942(f), Jan.
 28, 2008, 122 Stat.
-288, provided that: “Effective June 1, 2009, all joint military requirements documents of the Joint Requirements Oversight Council produced to carry out its mission under [section 181(b)(1) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section181/b/1&num=0&edition=prelim), United States Code, shall reference the core mission areas organized and defined under [former] section 118b of such title.
-Not later than October 1, 2009, all such documents produced before June 1, 2009, shall reference such structure.”
+288, which provided that, effective June 1, 2009, all joint military requirements documents of the Joint Requirements Oversight Council produced to carry out its mission under [section 181(b)(1) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section181/b/1&num=0&edition=prelim)were to reference the core mission areas organized and defined under former [section 118b of title 10](./chapter-002-department-of-defense.md#section-118b), was repealed by Pub.
+L. 119–60, div.
+A, title XVIII, § 1811(h)(2), Dec.
+18, 2025, 139 Stat.
+1244.

 #### Reports on Joint Requirements Oversight Council Reform Initiative
 Pub.
 L. 106–398, § 1 [[div.
 A], title IX, § 916], Oct.
 30, 2000, 114 Stat.
 1654, 1654A–231, as amended by Pub.
 L. 107–107, div.
 A, title IX, § 923, Dec.
 28, 2001, 115 Stat.
-1199, directed the Chairman of the Joints Chiefs of Staff to submit reports to committees of Congress not later than Mar.
+1199, which directed the Chairman of the Joints Chiefs of Staff to submit reports to committees of Congress not later than Mar.
 1, 2001, Sept.
 1, 2001, Mar.
 1, 2002, and Mar.
-1, 2003, on the progress made on the initiative of the Chairman to reform and refocus the Joint Requirements Oversight Council.
+1, 2003, on the progress made on the initiative of the Chairman to reform and refocus the Joint Requirements Oversight Council, was repealed by Pub.
+L. 119–60, div.
+A, title XVIII, § 1811(h)(1), Dec.
+18, 2025, 139 Stat.
+1244.

 <a id="section-182"></a>